webeet-io/_onboarding_data/daily_tasks/day_1/day1_answers.md

 Most frequent incident type: 'nocrim_n' with 11772.0 incidents.

-- Bronx incident %: ??????% of all incidents occurred in the Bronx.
+- Bronx incident %: 28,26% of all incidents occurred in the Bronx.

-To estimate the percentage of incidents occurring in the Bronx, I create a new column - total_inc_n, which is counted all incidents from the 5 columns with numbers of crimes by types.
-Then we build apivot table and count total numbers of incidents by each borough.
-As soon as we exclude the N column - which is not part of the official NYC DOE borough codes.
-What’s more, 'N' shows the highest number of incidents — 16,651, more than any valid borough.
-As I know some schools belong to special citywide programs such as:
-•	District 75: Special education for students with severe disabilities
-•	District 79: Alternative education (e.g., evening schools, adult programs) These often use DBNs like 75X###, 79N###, etc.
-It’s possible that 'N' appears when the DBN reflects non-geographic or program-wide schools, or if the format was inconsistent (e.g., N123456) — and extracting str[2] results in 'n'.
-So, I assume that a 16.1% is an incidents happened in Bronx.
+According to my calculation in GSheets: total incidents - 28151; in Bronx - 7965, which is 28,2%

 ### Observations: